Wodan58/Moy/doc/MOYimplJOY.md

 This program fails in `joy0`, the original version.
 It also fails in `Joy` and `joy1`.
 The reason is stack overflow.
-The original has a recursive garbage collector that causes the stack overflow. `Joy` had Cheney's algorithm implemented, that is not recursive but still fail because `from-to-list` makes use of `linrec` and `linrec` recurses.
+The original has a recursive garbage collector that causes stack overflow. `Joy` had Cheney's algorithm implemented, that is not recursive but `from-to-list` still fails because it makes use of `linrec` and `linrec` recurses.

 This implementation succeeds where other implementations fail.
 And that is just an experiment.
 The normal Joy suffers from stack overflow and that can be